nwikamulia/ai-day-jakarta-2026/README.md

 ```

 > **Why this separation matters**
-> Notice that `should_email` is fully deterministic and auditable — the AI never decides whether to reach out, only how to word the message once the business has already decided to.
+> Notice that `should_email` is fully deterministic and auditable, the AI never decides whether to reach out, only how to word the message once the business has already decided to.
 This clean split between deterministic business logic and generative wording is exactly what a regulated bank needs for compliance.

 ---